jiaxicheng/pentaho/prd_pdi_waterfall-chart.md

   by <col-name> impossible (you can still order by <index-id> where index-id aligned to the position in the SELECT list)
-+ With PDI as data source, by default, you should not include multi-select parameters. using some tricks in PRD, multi-select parameters chould be possible, but need to make sure escapling properly to avoid SQL parsing mistake or enjection
++ With PDI as data source, by default, you should not include multi-select parameters.
+  Using some tricks in PRD, multi-select parameters are possible, but need to make sure escaping properly to avoid SQL parsing mistake or injection.

 **Below is the Howto:**
 ```